jha8/opendataproject/README.md

 # Open Crime Data in Edmonton
 ![](https://github.com/jha8/opendataproject/blob/master/images/MainInterface.png)

-Group Project for CMPUT 291 using a GUI interface analyzing open data from the City of Edmonton (https://data.edmonton.ca)

 ## Getting Started
-Python 3
+- Python 3
-Pandas
+- Pandas
-Flask
+- Flask
-SQLite
+- SQLite

 ## User Guide
 After launching the program, the user is prompted to select which function to view using the web interface.